HornyPriest/EVSE-Dinamics/README.md

 ## Versions

-Last version is in folder "Pošta Hrvatske"/"ESP32_Posta_V20_AsyncATFix" Bin file DinamicsV1.bin
+Last version is in folder "ESP32_dinamika_V21_United" Bin file CR2.bin

 ## Flashing

 To flash use "flash_download_tool_3.9.2.rar".
 Open app after unrar.
-You must upload two files .bin (DinamicsV1.bin and spiffs.bin).
+You must upload 4 files .bin (CR2.bin, Dinamics.spiffs.bin, Dinamics.partitions.bin, Dinamics.bootloader.bin).
 See example picture.
 Make sure to add correct address before upload.
-Address for DinamicsV1.bin = 0x10000 and address for spiffs.bin = 0x290000
+Addresses for bin files are CR2.bin = 0x10000, Dinamics.spiffs.bin = 0x290000, Dinamics.partitions.bin = 0x8000, Dinamics.bootloader.bin = 0x1000

 ## SetUp

 At first start some settings have to be set over MQTT in order for Dinamics to work as supposed.

-Mandatory settings:
+Mandatory check and set settings:
-- set_update
-- delete_settings
-- set_breaker
+- set_breaker (default 6A)
-- set_calibration
+- set_calibration (default 277 - CT=50A)
-- set_c_limit
+- set_c_limit (max current; default 6A)
-- set_plugandcharge
+- set_plugandcharge (default 1 = ON)
-- set_cte
+- set_cte (default 0 - no CT sensors)
-- set_dinamics
+- set_dinamics (default 0 - disabled dynamic power management)

+Optional settings:
+- set_update (if version is not last available)
+- delete_settings (if version is not last available)
+- set_lora (default 0 = cable connection)
-if maximum current limit is over 16A:
+- rapi_request = SL 2 (if maximum current limit "set_c_limit" is over 16A)
-- rapi_request = "SL 2"

 (look in [Settings](#setting) for details)